-- I. Zika virus antibody tests may be considered medically necessary when: - A. The member is pregnant, AND - 1.
+- I. Zika virus antibody tests are considered medically necessary when: - A. The member/enrollee is pregnant, AND - 1.
 Prenatal ultrasound findings are consistent with congenital Zika virus infection (e.g., microcephaly, ventriculomegaly, or abnormalities of the corpus callosum), AND - 2.
-Had a plausible exposure to Zika virus (e.g., traveled to or lives in an area with transmission or had sexual relations with someone who traveled to or lives in an area with transmission), OR - B. The member is 12 months of age or younger, AND

-- 1. The member's mother had laboratory evidence of Zika virus infection during pregnancy, OR - 2.
-Has symptoms of congenital Zika virus infection, AND - a) The member's mother had a plausible exposure to Zika virus. - II.
-Current evidence does not support Zika virus antibody tests for all other indications, including, but not limited to: - A. Symptomatic or asymptomatic pregnant members, OR - B. Symptomatic, non-pregnant members, OR - C. Routine pre-conception or prenatal screening.
+Had a plausible exposure to Zika virus (e.g., traveled to or lives in an area with transmission or had sexual relations with someone who traveled to or lives in an are with transmission), OR - B. The member/enrollee is 12 months of age or younger, AND - 1.
+The member's/enrollee's mother had laboratory evidence of Zika virus infection during pregnancy, OR - 2.
+Has symptoms of congenital Zika virus infection, AND - a) The member's/enrollee's mother had a plausible exposure to Zika virus. - II.
+Current evidence does not support the use of Zika virus antibody tests for all other indications, including: - A. Symptomatic or asymptomatic pregnant members/enrollees - B. Symptomatic, non-pregnant members/enrollees - C. Routine pre-conception or prenatal screening